pyranid/pyranid/README.md

 Transaction context follows the current Java thread.
 Async frameworks that suspend work and resume it on another thread do not automatically carry the transaction context with them; this includes Kotlin coroutines when a suspension point resumes on a different dispatcher thread.
 Keep transactional database access on the transaction thread, or capture the current `Transaction` and call `Database::participate(...)` on the thread that performs the database work.
 All participating work must complete before the owning transaction closure returns.

 If a participating thread is interrupted while waiting for another participant to release the transaction connection, Pyranid restores the interrupt flag and throws `DatabaseException`.
-This makes blocked participants cancellable; the thread currently executing a JDBC call still relies on driver behavior, `Query::queryTimeout(...)`, or application-managed `Statement.cancel()`.
+This makes blocked participants cancellable; the thread currently executing a JDBC call still relies on driver behavior, `Query::queryTimeout(...)`, or application-managed [`Statement::cancel()`](https://docs.oracle.com/en/java/javase/26/docs/api/java.sql/java/sql/Statement.html#cancel()).

 On Java 21+, a clean way to do this is with a virtual-thread executor: